LUMIA-Group/MemoryDecoder/README.md

 pip install transformers datasets accelerate pyarrow evaluate loguru wandb tqdm pickle
 ```

-### Evaluate and Use Memory Decoder
+### 📊 Evaluate and Use Memory Decoder

-We provide the checkpoint of gpt2-small Memory Decoder used in our experiments [🤗 gpt2-small Memory Decoder](https://huggingface.co/Clover-Hill/MemoryDecoder-gpt2-small).
-Simply download the checkpoint from huggingface and run the following scrtips:
+We provide the checkpoint of gpt2-small Memory Decoder used in our experiments 🤗 [gpt2-small Memory Decoder](https://huggingface.co/Clover-Hill/MemoryDecoder-gpt2-small).
+Simply download the checkpoint from huggingface and run the following scripts:

-#### Data Preprocessing
+#### 📝 Data Preprocessing
 ```bash
 # scripts/preprocess_dataset.sh
 TOKENIZER="/path/to/tokenizer(model)/directory"